-This is a very easy process – You need to use the ‘Submit URL’s’ feature that can be found within ‘Configure My Site’ section in the Webmaster Tools.
+This is a very easy process – get started by using the ‘Submit URL’s’ feature that can be found within ‘Configure My Site’ section in the Webmaster Tools.

 Or alternatively, you can use the ‘Submit URL API’ method.

-Either way, using the new Bing submission tools means getting your sites indexed FAST.
+Either way, using the new submission tools means getting your sites indexed FAST.

 We don’t know a whole lot about Bing’s penalties.